ghrasko/nytaxirides/README.md

 # Streaming data analysis with Google DataFlow

-This is a demonstration project that uses various Google Cloud Project functionalities (**PubSub**, **DataFlow**, **BigQuery** etc.) for the analysis of a high data volume stream: *NYC Taxi and Limousine Commission Trip Record Data*.
-This datastream is provided through a PubSub topic: **projects/pubsub-public-data/topics/taxirides-realtime**.
+This is a demonstration project that uses various Google Cloud Project functionalities (**Pub/Sub**, **DataFlow**, **BigQuery** etc.) for the analysis of a high data volume stream: *NYC Taxi and Limousine Commission Trip Record Data*.
+This datastream is provided through a publicly available Pub/Sub topic: **projects/pubsub-public-data/topics/taxirides-realtime**.

 The tasks are as follows: